akashchavan71/Voice-Home-Automation-System/README.md

 Home Automation System is an application developed to automate home appliances through voice commands.

-We are proposing a system which would help everyone to get their old wired devices on to a network and allow them to control them through a mobile app.
+We are proposing a system which would help everyone to get their old wired devices on to a network and allow them to control those devices through a mobile application.

 This system uses
 RaspberryPi which runs the server application